cncgl/phoenix-sample/README.md

 To start your Phoenix app:

+  0. Database setting.
+Install postgres and create 'postgres' with password 'postgres'
   1. Install gulp with `npm i -g gulp`
   2. Install dependencies with `mix deps.get`
   3. Create and migrate your database with `mix ecto.create && mix ecto.migrate`